|

 XXX

-In Appendix A, the reader will find releveant material on the North American Industry Classification System (NAICS)
+In Appendix A, the reader will find releveant material on the North American

-codes for retail real estate, which are useful for accessing demographic data sources such as Site To Do Business.
-Other
+Industry Classification System (NAICS) codes for retail real estate, which are useful for accessing demographic data sources

-appendices cover the International Valuation Standards, the International Financial Reporting Standards, FIRREA,
+such as Site To Do Business.
+Other appendices cover the International Valuation Standards, the International

-and USPAP.
+Financial Reporting Standards, FIRREA, and USPAP.

 XXX

-For a practical application of the valuation principles
+For a practical application of the valuation principles discussed in

-through the Appraisal Institute at www.appraisalinstitute.org.
+the Appraisal Institute at http://www.appraisalinstitute.org/.